gravitational/teleport/rfd/0164-scoped-rbac.md

 Resource groups are one such missing piece - in most cloud environments, resources are split into hierarchy, for example, host `luna` is a member of a resource group `lab`, in turn a member of environment `prod`, which is in turn a member of a Teleport cluster.

 In Teleport, we will make cluster a default root of this hierarchy.
-Every computing resource by default will be a direct member of a cluster resource group.
+Every computing resource by default will be a direct member of a root `cluster` resource group.

-We will also restrict a resource to be a member of only one resource group at a time.
-It’s tempting to have a resource to be assigned to multiple resource groups, but we push this out of the scope of this RFD for simplicity.
+One resource can be assigned to multiple resource groups at a time, or none.

 In our example, the cluster administrator would define lab resource group in the following way: